AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 ---
 ## Editing a contact : `edit`

-Edits an existing person in BrewBook.
+Edits an existing person in the address book.

 ![edit customer success](images/editResult.png)
 *Figure: Result from executing `edit 1 n/Alex Yeoh` when the name was originally Alex Yeo*